scsaln/Qur-an-QA-2023-Shared-Task-Reading-Comprehension/readme.txt

+This is our participation in the Qur'an QA 2023 Shared Task!
+Task B: Reading-Comprehension:

 Model 1: further the base AraBERT using Classical Arabic (QUQA) and Modern Standard Arabic datasets (ARCD).
 The code is available in "Base AraBERT" file.